watterott/MI0283QT-Adapter/fw/docu.md

 # Display Firmware
+**Documentation for Firmware v0.02 and greater.**

 ## Interfaces
 The display can be controlled through 3 interfaces: I2C, SPI/SSI and UART.
 The default interface is I2C.
-To activate SPI or UART set CS+MOSI or CS + RX to low after a reset or on power-up for 20ms.
+To activate SPI or UART set CS+MOSI or CS+RX to low after a reset or on power-up (for about 20 ms).

 **SPI activation:**